Jeffersonlii/Where-Am-I-/README.md

 Send your custom link to any friend to  share your current location

-need a config file names config.py with the your api key for the map to work
+need a config file for google map to work

----config.py <br>
-MAP_KEY = 'YOUR_API_KEY'
-.
-.
-.
+View config.py.example for schema